 - a.
-Debriefing the QRT Leader, if appropriate; - b.
-Supervising strategy development by the Plans Section Chief; - c. {Liason Officer}: maintaining liason with the Responsible Agent and leaders of other organizations in the operation; - d. {Information Officer}: if so authorized by the Responsible Agent, assisting and dealing with members of the press, and providing information releases to the Groups for their public relations work; - e. {Safety Officer}: monitoring the operation for hazards to searchers, and in particular, assessing the physical condition of searchers for returning to the field or driving home; - f.
-Choosing a site for the Command Post and other facilities; - g.
-Continuing intelligence gathering; and - h.
-Supervising the Command Staff.
+Debriefing the QR Team Leader, if appropriate; - b.
+Supervising members of the Command Staff: - i.
+(Liason Officer): maintaining liason with the Responsible Agent and leaders of other organizations in the operation: - ii.
+(Information Officer): if so authorized by the Responsible Agent, assisting and dealing with members of the press, and providing information releases to the Groups for their public relations work; - iii. {Safety Officer}: monitoring the operation for hazards to searchers, and in particular, assessing the physical condition of searchers for returning to the field or driving home; - c.
+Supervising intelligence gathering and strategy development by the Plans Section; - d.
+Supervising the General Staff (Plans, Operations, and Logistics Sections); and - e.
+Choosing a site for the Command Post and other facilities.